 Whether you’re heading out to the golf course or for a joy ride around the community, follow these essential steps to make sure your golf cart is in top-notch shape for spring and summer driving.

 Start With Your Golf Cart’s Battery

-If you have a battery-powered golf cart, and even if you have a gas-powered and just use the battery to get started, keeping your golf cart’s battery in good working order is key.
+If you have a battery-powered golf cart, and even if you have a gas-powered one and just use the battery to get started, keeping your golf cart’s battery in good working order is key.

 Do you remember the famous line in Caddyshack, admonishing the caddies, “If you want to be replaced by golf carts, just keep it up”?

 To paraphrase, if you want to avoid telling your repair person, “It just quit on me!” then get into the battery maintenance groove.
-The Caddyshack Golf Carts sales and maintenance outlet in Palm Desert, California, offers these sage pieces of advice for maintaining the batteries, “the heart and blood of your cart,” as Caddyshack says.
+The Caddyshack Golf Carts sales and maintenance outlet in Palm Desert, California, offers these pieces of advice for maintaining the batteries, “the heart and blood of your cart,” as Caddyshack says.